HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 what the fuck,
 wait it's painted black

-siren storage
-pattern recognition
+Siren storage, pattern recognition
-chains of our psyche
-out of my moves,
+Chains of our psyche, out of my moves,
-out of my framework
-window of activity
+Out of my framework, window of activity
-nonexistent

-virtual bling saliva
+Nonexistent, virtual bling saliva,
-dripping on your headset
-jolting, grasp the handles
-such is the alt process
+Dripping on your headset, jolting, grasp the handles Such is the altered extinction process
-extinction with
-escape clearly marked
-as an exit
+Escape clearly marked as an exit

 [HOOK]
 evolving human factor